BLM Southern Nevada District Office

 Las Vegas, NV 89130

-BLM law enforcement determined that the cause of the Sandy Valley Fire was target shooting.
+BLM law enforcement has completed their initial investigation and determined that the cause of the Sandy Valley Fire was target shooting when a round caused a spark that ignited dry vegetation.
 The fire was reported at 1:34 p.m.
 June 10 about two miles west of State Route 160 on Sandy Valley Road.